Convert a 401(k) into a Roth 401(k): An Ideal Move for High Earners

 You may be able to convert your traditional 401(k) into a Roth 401(k) if your employer offers both types of plans.
-It boils down to when you want to pay taxes on your retirement savings: while you are working or when you are retired.
+It boils down to when you want to pay taxes on your retirement savings: while you are working or after you retire.
 The Roth 401(k) is a powerful, underutilized retirement planning tool.
-According to research from Vanguard, about 82% of its retirement plans offered Roth 401(k)s.
-Yet, the adoption of Roth 401(k)s has been relatively low, at 17% in 2023.
+According to research from Vanguard, 86% of its retirement plans offered Roth 401(k)s in 2024.
+Yet, the adoption of Roth 401(k)s has been relatively low, at 18%.

 If you are among those who had the option to save in a Roth 401(k) but opted for the traditional plan, you may convert a traditional 401(k) into a Roth 401(k).
 Such 401(k) conversions are ideal for high-income earners who may not qualify for maximum Roth IRA contributions or want to benefit from higher catch-up contribution limits.